-Upon receiving notification that a CO alarm has been sounded, the building custodian shall:
+Upon receiving notification that a Carbon Monoxide alarm has been sounded, the building custodian shall: immediately retrieve Carbon Monoxide detector meter, located in each building's main office.
+Go to location of alarm and use monitor to determine the alarm level.
+Begin ventilating area.
+Determine source of Carbon Monoxide leak and make repairs.
+Continue to test Carbon Monoxide level as room is ventilated and repairs are made until level reaches 0.

-- 1. Immediately retrieve CO detector meter, located in each building's main office - 2.
-Go to location of alarm and use monitor to determine the alarm level - Begin ventilating area - 4.
-Determine source of CO leak and make repairs - 5.
-Continue to test CO level as room is ventilated and repairs are made until level reaches 0. - 6.
 If level is not dropping or source is not found or fixed, in consultation with the fire department and building administration, consider whether additional areas need to be relocated or evacuated.

-Room may be occupied again once CO meter level is 0.
+Room may be occupied again once Carbon Monoxide meter level is 0.